Pro cyclist no longer rides alone after two 'bikejacking' attempts as violent incidents increase

 A Met spokesperson commented: “While London is typically a safe city for cyclists, we have seen a small but concerning number of incidents in recent months where high value bikes have been stolen by opportunist thieves who have used mopeds to catch up with riders.
 In some of those incidents, violence or the threat of violence was used.”

-Last month, British Cycling said it was "deeply concerned" by the rise in violent bikejackings across south London, with policy manager Nick Chamberlin publishing a response to outline the issue, tell members what British Cycling is doing and offer advice.
+Last month, British Cycling said it was "deeply concerned" by the rise in violent bikejackings across south London, with policy manager Nick Chamberlin publishing a response to outline the issue, telling members what British Cycling is doing and offering advice.

 Chamberlin said: "We have heard from lots of clubs and individuals who are rightly very concerned about going out for a ride.
 It is extremely hard to discuss these sorts of issues without causing panic and the last thing any of us would wish is to deter people from cycling this summer through a fear of being attacked.